Cold brew coffee is a type of coffee made by steeping coffee grounds in cold or room temperature water for 8–24 hours.

 It usually contains around 200 mg of caffeine per 16 ounces (473 mL), but the caffeine content can vary based on many factors.

-Compared with hot coffee, cold brew is lower in caffeine.
+Compared with hot coffee, cold brew may be lower in caffeine, depending on the brand.
 However, it contains more caffeine than some other types of coffee, including iced coffee and espresso.